Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 These ethereal entities showcase great power, but remember that just about any planeswalker can be potent in the right situation.
 Still, plop these recommended warriors onto the field to watch your opponents fall to their ongoing assaults.
 That said, bear in mind you can only have one planeswalker with the same base character out at a time as they follow a modified version of the legend rule.
-For instance, casting two different Garruks would result in choosing one to remain on field and one to send to the graveyard, despite them technically being separate cards.
+For instance, casting two different Garruks would result in choosing one to remain on the field and one to send to the graveyard, despite them technically being separate cards.

 Now knowing the cream of the planeswalker crop, you can craft your own ideal MTG build, especially if you utilize the several planeswalker support members Wizards of the Coast has produced.
-But for now, as we await more planeswalker-contain Magic: The Gathering sets, vote for your favorite entry and I'll see you at our next card countdown!
+But for now, as we await more planeswalker-contain Magic: The Gathering sets, vote for your favorite entry, and I'll see you at our next card countdown!

 © 2018 Jeremy Gill